alexdorn87/custom_hubot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### New Improvement
+-   This bot has AI feature which is integrated with wit.ai This bot will catch reminder and alaram it automatically.
+    And it has rich RESTful api for bot setting.
+-   You can customize this bot freely
+    The original hubot's chatbot core can not be modified freely.
+(You could change only script of hubot) It was using node modules. so you don't touch anything on bot core functions.
+    Now you can customize anything of this bot.

 ### Running OriBot Locally

 You can test your hubot by running the following, however some plugins will not